rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/api-reference/stats.rst

 Load balancer statistics
 ---------------------------

-Use the statistics API operations to get information about load balancer transactions and connections.
+Use the `Show load balancer statistics`_ operation to get information about load balancer transactions and connections.

 .. include:: methods/get-show-load-balancer-statistics-v1.0-account-loadbalancers-loadbalancerid-stats.rst